Wouldn’t it be great if you could add a new post to your WordPress website, and the following happened … all from your page address:

 Permalinks – Optional Settings

-If you need to set up custom permalinks for your tag and category archive pages you can do this in this section.
+Here you can set up custom structures for your tag and category pages.

 - domain.com/category_base/category_name